test-network-function/pgt2acm/README.md

 `-o policygentemplates` : the destination ACM Gen templates directory to be created `-s /tmp/newptpconfig-schema.json` : the Kustomize schema containing definitions for all objects with list that need to be patched
-`-k PtpConfig` : the comma separated list of objects containing list that need to be patched `-c /tmp/source-crs` : the directory containing the source-crs corresponding to the template version
+`-k PtpConfig` : the comma separated list of objects containing list that need to be patched `-c mydir/policygentemplates/source-crs,/tmp/source-crs` : the directories containing the source-crs corresponding to the template version.
+In this case the PGT directory contains some custom templates, they are added as the first path in the list of source-crs.
+The reference source-crs should be added last (any order will work, but will produce spurious "skipping" logs)

 A successful conversion output looks like:
 ```